 Chinese troops are believed to have halted their advances across the North Vietnamese border.
 But?

-Chinese troops are believed to have halted their advances across the North Vietnamese border.
+Background: Chinese troops are believed to have halted their advances across the North Vietnamese border.
 But Reuters reports from Thailand say that fighting continues in five northern provinces where China launched major attacks on 17 February, Radio Hanoi claims that North Vietnamese regular troops and local militia have wiped out three and a half thousand Chinese troops and eighty tanks in the first two days of fighting.

 SYNOPSIS: In two days of fighting Chinese troops forces their way about ten kilometres (six miles) into Vietnamese territory.
 According to Vietnamese officials the Chinese have overrun the towns of Dong Dang on the eastern border and Muong Khuong near the western border.